Winter Olympics 2018: What to watch Sunday, Feb. 18, in Pyeongchang

 Entering the 2018 Winter Games, the U.S. was a co-favorite to win the gold, along with Canada.
 The Americans fell to the Canadians 2-1 earlier in the week, but the winner of Sunday's game has a chance to make it to the gold-medal game.

-The events will be broadcast on NBC and NBCSN (all times Eastern) and can be streamed on fuboTV (7-day free trial).
+The events will be broadcast on NBC and NBCSN (all times Eastern).

 Sunday, Feb.
 18